The Breeze (New Zealand radio station): Central Otago

 The Breeze began broadcasting in Central Otago in 2007 originally this station was a relay of the Queenstown programme with Queenstown advertising.
 In 2009 this was replaced with the Auckland-based network feed with local Central Otago advertising.

 Southland

 The Breeze launched in Southland at 11 pm on Sunday 28 October 2007 on 91.6 MHz, a frequency previously used by Radio Pacific.
 Radio Pacific was rebranded as BSport the following morning and in Southland moved to 1224 kHz.

+Ratings

+As of May 2025, The Breeze has the second-highest share of the New Zealand commercial radio market at 9.4%, behind Newstalk ZB.

+Controversy

+Broadcasting standards breaches

+In August 2016, the Broadcasting Standards Authority (BSA) upheld a complaint against The Breeze regarding a March 2016 competition in which listeners were invited to nominate someone deserving of a shopping spree.
+During the segment, a caller spoke on air about her friend, saying she had just left a “potentially abusive relationship.”
+The friend’s husband complained, arguing the broadcast breached his privacy.
+The BSA found he was identifiable and that the segment disclosed highly sensitive personal information, breaching the privacy standard.
+The station was ordered to pay $1,000 in compensation to the complainant.